hardikjumnani/facial-expression-analyser/README.md

 **Compliment's length was longer than the width of screen** Fixed this by splitting the lines of the compliment and putting text one line at a time.

+**Rapid change in compliments**
+This was faced because the model is considering the current frame, without taking previous frame into account, which is causing rapid changes in guessed emotions.
+To fix this, I have eased out the switch so that a new compliment is picked, only when there is more than 20% change in the emotion.

 ## Instructions to run the code